CHICAGO · 11.2K residents

 01 · TL;DR

-March 2026 was a quiet month in Calumet Heights.
-No tracked category crossed an anomaly threshold — zero signals across all flag types — making this one of the more structurally stable months in recent data.
+April 2026 was a genuinely quiet month in Calumet Heights.
+No tracked category crossed an anomaly threshold — zero signals across the full crime inventory, with every bucket running within its expected range for the period.

 No signals this month